The 4 day work week – is it inevitable and how should employers prepare?

 • company revenue barely changed during the trial period (it increased marginally by 1.4% on average for the 23 organisations able to provide data)

-92% of the employers that participated in the trial have decided to continue with a 4-day working week.
+54% of the employers that participated in the trial have decided to make the change permanent.

 Other 4-day working week research conducted in Japan in 2019 also confirmed that a shorter work week could be good for the planet, as it leads to us making less intensive consumer choices and travelling less.
 On top of this, World Health Organisation and International Labour Organisation data paints a stark picture of longer working weeks; showing that working long hours causes mental health crises, chronic disease crises and kills around 745,000 people every year!